-Suppose that μ and θ are uniformly and independently distributed.
+Suppose that $\mu$ and $\theta$ are uniformly and independently distributed.
 Although wages vary across the two regimes, we assume that in both regimes, educated women are more productive in the market and uneducated women are more productive at home.
 We further assume that in both regimes, men earn more than women with the same schooling level but educated women earn more than uneducated men.
 Finally, in both regimes, women have a higher market return from schooling.
 The transition from the old regime to the new regime is characterized by three features: (i) productivity at home is higher and women are required to work less at home; (ii) men and women obtain higher market returns from schooling; and (iii) couples move from a traditional mode to an efficient one in which the high-wage spouse works in the market.

 All the above economic changes raise the gains from marriage and would cause higher marriage rates.
 To calibrate the model, we assume that the variance in the preference for marriage rises over time which, other things being the same, reduces the propensity to marry.
-We thus assume that in both periods μ is distributed over the interval [-4, 4], while θ is distributed over the intervals [-4, 4] and [-8, 8] in the old and the new regimes, respectively.
-It is important to note that the shift in the distribution of θ has no impact on the equilibrium surplus shares, which are our main concern.
+We thus assume that in both periods $\mu$ is distributed over the interval [-4, 4], while $\theta$ is distributed over the intervals [-4, 4] and [-8, 8] in the old and the new regimes, respectively.
+It is important to note that the shift in the distribution of $\theta$ has no impact on the equilibrium surplus shares, which are our main concern.
 However, it changes the proportion of individuals who invest and marry given these shares.
 Table 9.1 reflects these assumptions.

-$^{^{20}}$ Because the marital surplus matrix, z{IJ} , also changes, the equilibrium curves did not shift up.
-In fact, for the parameters of Figure 9.6, there is a range over which the equilibrium line representing market-clearing in the marriage market shifts down.
-This, however, has no bearing on the equilibrium outcome.
+&lt;sup>18Because the marital surplus matrix, $z{IJ}$ , also changes, the equilibrium curves did not shift up.
+In fact, for the parameters of Figure 9.6, there is a range over which the equilibrium line representing market-clearing in the dissol marriage market shifts down.